10 Mar Visiting London: A Cheat Sheet

 - Buy the SIM card (£1) at a grocery store or at a Three store.

 - Put money/credit on to the SIM card (known as “topping up”), and then instantly turn around and buy an “add on.”
 Here’s a good explanation.
+There are multiple ways to top up.
 The add-ons tend to be a much better value than using the normal credit.
 For example, you’d top up the card with, say £15, and then immediately use that available credit to buy the £15 add-on.

 - There’s a Three app (Android,iOS).